Gilmer McCormick

 Gilmer McCormick is an American actress and singer best known for her performance in the stage and film versions of Godspell in the early 1970s and for her role as Sister Margaret in the 1984 horror film Silent Night, Deadly Night.

 Early life and education

-McCormich was born in Louisville, Kentucky.
+McCormick was born in Louisville, Kentucky.
 In 1965, she graduated from Moravian Academy in Bethlehem, Pennsylvania She attended Carnegie Mellon University in Pittsburgh, where she graduated in 1969.

 Career

-McCormick was in two films, Squares (1972) and Slaughterhouse-Five (1972) before joining several of her fellow cast members in the 1973 film version of the musical Godspell.
-Her stage solo "Learn Your Lessons Well" was not included in the movie version, but it can be heard on the off-Broadway cast recording.
-Her later film appearances included the Burt Reynolds comedy Starting Over (1979) and The Burning Bed (1984) starring Farrah Fawcett.
+McCormick originated the role of "Gilmer" in the first New York production of Godspell.
+She appeared in two films—Squares (1972) and Slaughterhouse-Five (1972)—before joining several of her fellow cast members in the 1973 film version of the musical.
+Her stage solo "Learn Your Lessons Well" was not included in the movie version, but it can be heard on the 1971 off-Broadway cast recording.
+Her later film appearances include the Burt Reynolds comedy Starting Over (1979) and the TV movie The Burning Bed (1984), starring Farrah Fawcett.